Commonly Asked Questions in Therapy

 What makes you so special?

-Oh, how can we tell you the many ways we're full of ourselves?
-Just kidding!
+Oh, we're just ordinary people who love what we do!
 You're really the focus here; we're just coming alongside you.
 And when that happens, you'll find us working hard, thinking about you in between sessions, prepping for sessions, remembering details about you, and laughing with you.